amyli785/fritter-backend/README.md

 **Returns**

-- A list of objects with the details of the user's maintained previous profile pictures
+- a list of objects with the details of the user's maintained previous profile pictures

 **Throws**